 - eat as healthy as you can,

-- exercise regularly to stay strong and fit,
+- move your body regularly to stay strong and fit,

 - and get as much sleep and rest as you can.

 Some people also find it helpful to join a support group and/or try counselling.

-If the test comes back with a negative (meaning there is no HIV), the health care provider will talk to you about how you can reduce your risks and stay HIV negative.
+If the test comes back negative (meaning there is no HIV), the health care provider can talk to you about how to reduce your risks and stay HIV negative.
 They will usually ask you to come back after 1-3 months to get tested again, this is because HIV has a “window period” when it doesn’t show up on a blood test.

 HIV Window Period